Kicksecure/security-misc/README.md

 * the TCP protection against wrapped sequence numbers; however, to trigger a wrap, one needs to send roughly 2^32 packets in one
-minute:  as said in rfc 1700, "The current recommended default time to live (TTL) for the Internet Protocol (IP) [45,105] is 64".
+minute:  as said in RFC 1700, "The current recommended default time to live (TTL) for the Internet Protocol (IP) [45,105] is 64".
 So, this probably won't be a practical problem in the context of Anonymity Distributions.